JacksonBurns/Crow/README.md

   <img alt="commits since" src="https://img.shields.io/github/commits-since/JacksonBurns/Crow/latest.svg">
   <img alt="PyPI - License" src="https://img.shields.io/github/license/jacksonburns/crow">
 </p>
 Crow is a software package for retrieving, diagnosing, and presenting High Throughput Experimentation data from various instruments.
-Designed by Jackson Burns at the University of Delaware Donald Watson Lab in 2019, coded in Python in 2020 and still under active development.
+Designed by Jackson Burns at the University of Delaware Donald Watson Lab in 2019, coded in Python in 2020.

 ## Installation and Setup
 Crow can be installed from the python package index (PyPi) with the following command: